KlausSchmidtAC/Stock-Inventory-Management-Fullstack-WebApp/README.en.md

 ### 🎯 Goal

-> **Deliver a small, maintainable Laravel application with a focus on code quality, structure, and the use of Laravel Actions and Livewire.** Scope and depth are deliberately limited – quality over completeness.
+> **Deliver a small, maintainable Laravel application with a focus on code quality and structure.
+The estimated time should be around 4 hours.** Quality over completeness.

 Good luck! 🍀